neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/1-processing/chapter.md

 ## Wrap Up

-In this chapter we started to learn about processing the assets that we received in the transaction.
+In this chapter we started to learn about processing native UTXO assets received in a transaction.
 We saw how to access the current transaction, how to fetch the corresponding `output`s for the transaction's `input`s and how to check for outputs that were sent to the contract.